 Comgrow Creality Ender 3

 The Comgrow Creality Ender 3 is a printer that you build yourself.
 Wait, don’t leave!
 This model only takes about half an hour to assemble, and this is a large part of why such a high-quality printer can retail for about $239.
-This is a surprise in itself since the Ender 3 includes many features most printers don’t, like the ability to resume a print after a power cut.
+This is a surprise in itself since the Ender 3 includes many traits most printers don’t, like the ability to resume a print after a power cut.

 This printer has it all: wifi support, fast travel speeds, a colossal build area, and even a fast heat up time (around five minutes to reach 110°C).
 The downside is that you’re limited to using PLA filament, but this is the most beginner-friendly material of all, so it’s not really an issue.